How it Began

-Our mission is for 3 Angels to be guardian angels for vulnerable women and children everywhere; in the prisons, at the borders, in the communities, cities, and villages.
+Our mission is for 3 Angels Nepal to be guardian angels for vulnerable women and children everywhere; in the prisons, at the borders, in the communities, cities, and villages.
 We want to share God’s love with them in the most practical of ways.
 We want to be an unstoppable force against human slavery and human trafficking in Nepal.

-With your help, we are saving lives – one child at a time.
+With your help, we are saving lives – one child at a time

-By focusing on the causes of problems such as child poverty and abandonment, and in providing education and rehabilitation, 3 Angels can actually turn lives around and change entire communities.
+By focusing on the causes of the problems such as poverty and child abandonment, and in providing education and rehabilitation, 3 Angels Nepal can actually turn lives around and change entire communities.

 In late 2016 Rajendra was appointed to the Central Child Welfare Executive Board (CCWB) for the protection & welfare of women & children in Nepal.
 This allows 3AN to impact policy making at a government level to make significant lasting changes to protect the children and young women of Nepal from human trafficking & exploitation.